New Clients Email

 • Avoid handing over your Social Security number just because someone asks for it.
 Make sure they need it, and ask how they’ll protect it.

-• Store your Social Security card in a safe place, not in your wallet.
+• Store your Social Security card safely, not in your wallet.

 We can help.

-If your PII has been breached and your identity has been compromised, Maginnis Howard’s attorneys would like to speak with you.
-You can reach our attorneys by phone at (919) 526-0450 or through our contact page.
+If your PII has been breached and your identity has been compromised by a hack, data breach, or other means, contact us today.
+You can reach our attorneys at (919) 526-0450 or through our contact page.

 Contact us for a free case Evaluation